kohlschutter/junixsocket/src/site/markdown/building.md

 ## Prerequisites

- 1. Make sure you have a 64-bit Intel machine running macOS or Linux.
+ 1. Make sure you have a 64-bit machine running macOS or Linux.

     If you have a different platform or architecture, [continue here](customarch.html).